Aliases for MTAP Gene

 GeneCards Summary for MTAP Gene

 MTAP (Methylthioadenosine Phosphorylase) is a Protein Coding gene.
-Diseases associated with MTAP include Diaphyseal Medullary Stenosis With Malignant Fibrous Histiocytoma and Pulp Degeneration.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Sulfur amino acid metabolism.
+Diseases associated with MTAP include Diaphyseal Medullary Stenosis With Malignant Fibrous Histiocytoma and Histiocytoma.
+Among its related pathways are Sulfur amino acid metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include phosphorylase activity and S-methyl-5-thioadenosine phosphorylase activity.
 An important paralog of this gene is ENSG00000264545.